 May's monthly ovitrap index for Aedes albopictus rises

-"Aedes albopictus is a kind of mosquito that can transmit dengue fever (DF) and Zika virus.
-In view of the fact that Hong Kong recorded a confirmed local DF case, five local Japanese encephalitis (JE) cases and one imported case of Zika Virus Infection last year and DF is still highly prevalent in neighbouring areas, and that the rainy weather of summer is favourable for proliferation of mosquitoes, the community must work with the Government to continue to carry out effective mosquito prevention measures," an FEHD spokesman said.
+A spokesman for the FEHD said, "Aedes albopictus is a kind of mosquito that can transmit dengue fever (DF) and Zika virus.
+In view of the 29 local DF cases recorded in Hong Kong last year and the high prevalence of DF in neighbouring areas, and that Hong Kong is expecting an above-normal temperature and rainfall this summer which is favourable for proliferation of mosquitoes, the community must work with the Government to continue to carry out effective mosquito prevention and control measures."

-The spokesman reiterated that effective mosquito control requires the sustained effort of all parties concerned.
-The community must work together with the Government to carry out effective mosquito control measures.
+The spokesman reiterated that effective mosquito prevention and control requires the sustained effort of all parties concerned.
+The community must work together with the Government to carry out effective anti-mosquito measures.

 The ovitrap indices for Aedes albopictus in different areas and information on mosquito prevention and control measures are available on the department website at www.fehd.gov.hk.

 Ends/Friday, June 14, 2019